twisted/twisted/docs/development/ai-policy.rst

    outpace and spam other users, creating unnecessary burden on maintainers.

-We have also found AI-generated contributions to be quite low quality, as well as distracting and exhausitng for code reviewers to keep up with.
-However, low-quality contributions are.
+We have also found AI-generated contributions to be quite low quality, as well as distracting and exhausting for code reviewers to keep up with.
+However, low-quality contributions are fine on their own, *because* they are an opportunity to onboard a new member to the community, and not for the value of the contribution itself, even if it is eventually merged.

+If the code review is going to feed back to a generative AI system that will learn nothing from the result, it is a waste of reviewer effort that will degrade other opportunities to build and maintain the community.
+This process problem is one example of why the policy here must be about generative AI usage specifically, and *not* about the quality of the generated code.

+This one process problem is not an exhaustive description of well-known problems with the outputs from generative AI; comprehensively enumerating those is a task far too large for a single project's policy document.

 Enforcement
 ===========